Hylozoic/react-holochain-hooks/README.md

 ## Basic usage

-This is a React hook, so you have to follow the [rules of hooks](https://reactjs.org/docs/hooks-rules.html) in using it.
+This is a React hook, so follow the [rules of hooks](https://reactjs.org/docs/hooks-rules.html).

 ```javascript
 import useHolochainConnection from '@hylozoic/react-holochain-hooks'